AntonHarbers/CV-App/README.md

 ## Todos:

 ```
+    - sidebar slide in and out animation, current problem is that the element is being
+    removed from the dom before the css class changes
     - styling
     - implement change of theme functionality (colorScheme and Orientation/Format of CV)
     - implement signals to replace useState functionality